madjeek-web/symfony-mailjet-bundle/README.md

 This project acts as a bridge between the two.

-Without this project, a developer wanting to send an email via Mailjet in their Symfony application would have to write all the connection, formatting, security, and error-handling code themselves — taking several days of work.
+Without this project, a developer wanting to send an email via Mailjet in their Symfony application would have to write all the connection, formatting, security, and error-handling code themselves... taking several days of work.

 With this project, they simply write: